 Floods Directive (NI legislation)

 - The Water Environment (Floods Directive) Regulations (Northern Ireland) 2009 (legislation.gov.uk)

 Other legislation and polices relevant to flood risk

 The EU Water Framework Directive is a sister directive being delivered by the Northern Ireland Environment Agency (part of DAERA).
 The Directive works to protect and restore clean water across Europe and ensure its long-term sustainable use.
 This Directive has been transposed to NI law and can be accessed via this link:-

 - The Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2003 (legislation.gov.uk)

 The Floods Directive legislation was subject to a Strategic Environmental Assessment.
 This means that we undertook appropriate environmental considerations in the Flood Risk Management Planning process.
 This Directive has been transposed to NI regulation and can be accessed via this link:-

 - The Environmental Assessment of Plans and Programmes Regulations (Northern Ireland) 2004 (legislation.gov.uk)

-The Department of the Environment's PPS 15 aims to prevent future development that may be at risk from flooding or that may increase the risk of flooding elsewhere.
-In relation to land use planning, this policy also summarises the drainage and flood regulation roles and responsibilities of The Department of Agriculture and Rural Development (Rivers Agency), the Department of Regional Development (NI Water and Roads Service now Transport NI) and the Department of the Environment (Planning).
+Department for Infrastructure Planning under the Strategic Planning Policy Statement (SPPS) along with PPS 15 aims to prevent new development in areas that may be at risk from flooding or where development may increase the risk of flooding elsewhere.
+In relation to land use planning, these policies also summarise the drainage and flood regulation roles and responsibilities of DfI Rivers, DfI Roads and Northern Ireland Water.
+These policies can be accessed via these links:-

 - PPS 15 (Revised): Planning and Flood Risk (planningni.gov.uk)